Getting Started Integration

 # Demo2 - Header Layout

-These HTML files contain the complete layout structures that you need to convert to Symfony Twig templates.
 Demo1 features a sidebar navigation layout, while Demo2 uses a header-based navigation system.
+For detailed conversion steps, refer to the next section.

 Template integration complete!
 Your Symfony application now features both Metronic demo layouts with proper asset loading and dynamic content support.